earthbucks/earthbucks/docs/prompt.md

 March 29, 2024

-I am building the data structures one-by-one simultaneously in both Rust and TypeScript.
+I am building the data structures one-by-one simultaneously in both Rust and TypeScript (thanks to AI, this is not as hard as it may sound).
 I plan to eliminate the use of little endian and reverse hashes.
 Instead, we will be using big endian and hashes will be in the expected order.
 The var int implementation has already been completed using big endian instead of little endian.
 And addresses use double blake3 hashing in the expected order.

 I am working my way towards an implementation of script, transactions, and blocks.